Stuffed onions packed with minced beef then wrapped with streaky bacon and slathered in BBQ sauce before being slowly roasted or grilled.

 Can I use back bacon?

-I would not, back bacon cooks differently to thin cut streaky bacon and because of its it does not form a nice tight ball.
+I would not, back bacon cooks differently to thin-cut streaky bacon and because of this, it does not form a nice tight ball.

 I tend to serve these with a nice salad, I like them with my lightly pickled cucumber salad.
 The sharpness and spice bounces off the sweet BBQ sauce really well.

 They work just as well with my spicy mango salad for the same reason.